Jokke Häsä

 Primary duties

-- Research topics: care for older people, health-related behaviour
+- Research topics: care for older people, digital well-being, learning and behaviour

 Education